mila-launen-otu/LockIn/README.md

 - maybe when pomodoro timer is started, informs other users
 - lowk adding sound effects would be cool!!
 - add a to-do list (where the whiteboard was supposed to go)

+and that's I think it.
+Use this Read me to also try updating your progress